googleinterns/sarahchen-intern-2020/hologram_dashboard/README.md

 ## Preparation
-    1.  clone the repository
+    1. Clone the repository
         git clone https://github.com/googleinterns/sarahchen-intern-2020.git
-    2.  navigate into the "hologram_dashboard" folder
+    2. Navigate into the "hologram_dashboard" folder
         cd hologram_dashboard

 ## Server
 Follow the following steps to run the server
-    1.  install bazel following the steps of https://docs.bazel.build/versions/3.2.0/install.html
+    1. Install bazel by following the steps of https://docs.bazel.build/versions/3.2.0/install.html for your specific system eg. ubuntu
     2. Build the server from the hologram_dashboard folder bazel build //server
-    3.  run the server to start listening on port 8000 bazel run //server
+    3. Run the server to start listening on port 8000 bazel run //server

 ## Extension